Escrow Agent: What You Need To Know

 In this situation, having the money in escrow would have made it much easier for Vivian to get her $10,000 back.
 Without an escrow account, Vivian would likely have to sue Greg to try to get her money back.

 Escrow agents have a fiduciary duty to both parties involved in the transaction, meaning that they are required to act in the financial interests of both the buyer and the seller and must ensure that the terms of the contract are followed.

-Typically, the role of the escrow agent will be played by representatives from a title company or an attorney, but it can depend on the laws and customs in your state.
+Typically, the role of the escrow agent will be played by representatives from a title company, mortgage lender, or an attorney, but it can depend on the laws and customs in your state.

 The Role Of An Escrow Agent, Defined

 As soon as both the buyer and seller sign the purchase agreement, escrow comes into play.
 Earnest money will be put into the escrow account and the escrow agent will get to work ensuring that everything is in line for closing.

 Whoever is acting as your escrow agent will typically be involved in more than just holding onto the earnest money deposit.
 For example, they may also work to ensure that the documentation related to the buying and selling of the home (and the transfer of ownership of the property) is in line and that contingencies are met.
 They may also oversee your closing.

 When you’re buying a home, a title search aims to uncover any issues with or claims against the property’s title.
 The person conducting this search will comb through public records, looking for things like liens or unpaid taxes attached to the property.
 They’ll also ensure that the seller is the rightful owner of the home, and that they have the right to sell the property.